okahwaji-tech/agents/docs/materials/math/probability-theory.md

 The mathematical elegance of Bayes' theorem lies in its ability to combine subjective prior beliefs with objective evidence in a principled way.
 This combination is particularly important in language modeling because natural language involves both statistical patterns that can be learned from data and subjective judgments about meaning, appropriateness, and quality that may require incorporating prior knowledge or human preferences.

-The denominator P(B) in Bayes' theorem can be expanded using the law of total probability:
+The denominator P(B) in Bayes' theorem can be expanded using the **law of total probability**:

+$$
-P(B) = ∑ᵢ P(B|Aᵢ) × P(Aᵢ)
+P(B) = \sum_{i} P(B|A_i) \times P(A_i)
+$$

-where the sum is taken over all possible hypotheses Aᵢ.
+where the sum is taken over all possible hypotheses $A_i$.
 This expansion shows that the marginal probability of the evidence is computed by averaging the likelihood over all possible hypotheses, weighted by their prior probabilities.
 This computation can be expensive when there are many possible hypotheses, leading to the development of approximate inference methods.

 The sequential application of Bayes' theorem provides a framework for online learning and adaptation.
 As new evidence arrives, the posterior from the previous step becomes the prior for the next step, allowing beliefs to be updated incrementally.
 This sequential updating is fundamental to autoregressive language modeling, where each new token provides evidence that updates the model's beliefs about the remaining sequence.